BOSNIA AND HERZEGOVINA Safer Internet Day Committee

-In Bosnia and Herzegovina, the celebration of the day is organized by the Committee for marking Safer Internet Day (SID, Safer Internet Day, The Committee of Bosnia and Herzegovina), a body formed in 2011 with the aim of implementing preventative and promotional activities for the protection of children and youth in their use of information and communication technologies.
-This body was established by the organization of International Forum of Solidarity – EMMAUS (IFS-EMMAUS) in coordination with the International Organization Insafe – a European network of centers that raise awareness of and promote safe and responsible use of the internet and mobile phones among children and youth.
-The committee is headed by the Coordinator for Combating Trafficking in Human Beings and Illegal Migration, and its members include representatives of the Communication of Regulatory Agency of Bosnia and Herzegovina, IFS-EMMAUS, Save the Children, OneWorldSEE, and Microsoft BiH.
-Safer Internet Day is just one in a series of activities that these organizations, individually and jointly, have implemented with the aim of educating children and parents about the risks that the internet brings, and how to adequately protect themselves from them.
+In Bosnia and Herzegovina, the celebration of the day is organized by the Safer Internet Day Committee of BiH, a body formed in 2011 with the aim of implementing preventative and promotional activities for the protection of children and youth in their use of information and communication technologies.
+This body was established by the organization of International Forum of Solidarity – EMMAUS (IFS-EMMAUS) in coordination with the International Organization Insafe – a European network of centers that raise awareness of and promote safe and responsible use of the Internet and mobile phones among children and youth.
+The committee is headed by the Coordinator for Combating Trafficking in Human Beings and Illegal Migration, and its members include representatives of the Communications Regulatory Agency of BiH, IFS-EMMAUS, Save the Children, OneWorldSEE, and Microsoft BiH.
+Safer Internet Day is just one in a series of activities that these organizations, individually and jointly, have implemented with the aim of educating children and parents about the risks that the Internet brings, and how to adequately protect themselves from them.